MOAboAli/SMS-Mobile-Program/README.md

 Main Feature is to retrive data from the database through a SMS message.

-it was created in March 2012.
+It was created in March 2012.

 Any mobile phone is able to send short messages in the GSM network.
 However, to use this facility in a personal computer, the mobile phone must be connected with it.
 There is a standard for serial connection between the modem and the PC, which is also applicable for the GSM device (GSM modem).